lucasm/lucasm/README.md

   </li>

   <li>
-    Top 3 finalist in multiple hackathons and technology competitions
+    Top 3 finalist in some hackathons and technology competitions
   </li>
 </ul>